This guide helps you to convert fat32 to ntfs external hard disk. This tutorial is for users who run Windows 2000, XP, Vista or 7.

 If you can’t convert the external hard disk because of some type of error then simply while in command line type CHKDSK /F, this will fix any errors.
 If it doesn’t then you have to investigate further.
 It might also say that it can’t convert the external hard disk because some other program is using the drive.
 Simply close all windows that are connected to the external hard disk and that will fix this problem.

-If the above is not easy for you and you prefer a more graphical environment then try the following AOMEI NTFS to FAT32 Converter:FREE file system conversion software.
+Note: If the above is not easy for you and you prefer a more graphical and easy to follow steps, click on the following link AOMEI NTFS to FAT32 Converter.

 Return Back To: